-Today would have been Michael Jackson’s 72nd birthday.
+Today would have been Michael Jackson’s 81st birthday.
 I first met Michael in the early 1990s, shortly after my first beer book was published.
 He is all but single-handedly responsible for the culture of better beer that exists today.
 He began writing about good beer in the 1960s and 70s and his writing has influenced (and continues to influence) generations of homebrewers and commercial brewers, many of whom were inspired to start their own breweries by his words.
 There are few others, if any, that have been so doggedly persistent and passionate about spreading the word about great beer.
 I know some of my earliest knowledge and appreciation of beer, and especially its history and heritage, came from Michael’s writings.
-Michael passed away in August 2007, seven years ago.
+Michael passed away in August 2007, nearly 14 years ago.
 I still miss him, and I suspect I’m not the only one.
-Last year, J.R.
-Richards’ new documentary film about Michael Jackson, Beer Hunter: The Movie, debuted, which I helped a tiny bit with as a pioneer sponsor.
+A few years ago, J.R.
+Richards’ documentary film about Michael Jackson, Beer Hunter: The Movie, debuted, which I helped a tiny bit with as a pioneer sponsor.

 At the Great Divide Brewing’s media party in Denver over fifteen years ago.

 On stage accepting the first beer writing awards from the Brewers Association with Jim Cline, GM of Rogue, Stan Hieronymus, who writes Real Beer’s Beer Therapy among much else, and Ray Daniels, formerly of the Brewers Association.

 At GABF in 2006, still wearing the same glasses.
 But my, oh my, have I changed.
 Sheesh.

 With Carolyn Smagalski receiving an award at Pilsner Urquell.